Comparison & Guides

 Trying to Change Everything at Once

 The most common mistake is enthusiasm overload.
-You read about Ayurveda, get inspired, and try to adopt twenty new practices simultaneously.
-Within a week, you are overwhelmed and abandon everything.
+You read about Ayurveda, get inspired, and try to adopt twenty new practices at once.
+A week later, you're overwhelmed and you've quit.

 Instead: Choose one new practice per week.
 Master it before adding another.